denten-books/plain-text/0-chapter.md

 often happens prior to close reading and not the other way around.
 In most cases, the reader must find the text before analyzing it.
 Canons, corpora, collections, libraries, and archives are all aggregates that mediate the process of discovery.
 Microanalysis, too, constitutes a study of mediation, but on the level of physical minutiae otherwise not readily observed in cursory exploration.
 The instruments of microanalysis may coincide with computational tools, designed to find hidden patterns lurking above or beneath a given document.[^ln2-iarkho] The micro-instrumentation might also include a screwdriver, a binding needle, or a soldering iron: sharp tools that help to pry open and to scrutinize otherwise magical textual black boxes.

 The pre-modern model of literary transmission assumes relatively short physical distances separating authors, texts, and readers.
 Were I to write these words in front of you, on paper, I would simply pass the page into your hands.
 In receiving this text, you could be fairly certain that no third party meddled in the process of passing the note.
-When communicating in this way, it makes sense to talk about notions like "authorial intent" and "fidelity to the original," because the authors and their works are thought to occupy the same contiguous space and time.
-The advent of the cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) has introduced a range of devices made to mediate between the author and the reader.
-Distance, time, and mediation subsequently weakened facile notions of authorial fidelity and intent.
+When communicating in this way, it makes sense to talk about notions of strong "authorial intent" and "fidelity to the original," because authors and their works are thought to occupy the same contiguous space and time.
+The advent of cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) has introduced a range of devices that mediate between the author and the reader.
+Distance, time, and mediation subsequently weaken facile notions of authorial fidelity or intent.
 At the very least, we know that editorial practices, publishing markets, and communication technologies can introduce an unintended element of noise into the channel.
-At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham_using_1978].
+At the maximal break down of the communication act, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which a third party maliciously alters the content of communication [@needham_using_1978].

 Changing material conditions of textual transmission push against familiar literary critical ideas.
 For example, as the mechanical reproduction of print